ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 The tool analyzes every eligible player on your roster and intelligently assigns legal, position-appropriate jersey numbers while minimizing unnecessary changes.

----

-# Features

-- Realistic jersey numbering by position
-- Prioritizes upperclassmen over younger players
-- Quarterbacks receive first choice of premium QB numbers
-- Fullbacks receive lowest priority to minimize conflicts
-- Preserves existing legal jersey numbers whenever possible
-- Automatically resolves duplicate jersey numbers
-- Creates a backup before making any changes
-- Works directly with Dynasty save files

----

-# Supported Positions

-The following positions are evaluated by the tool:

-- QB
-- HB
-- FB
-- WR
-- TE
-- DE
-- LOLB
-- MLB
-- ROLB
-- CB
-- FS
-- SS

-Players at other positions are left unchanged.

----

 # How the Tool Works

 For every supported player, the tool:

-1. Determines whether the player's current jersey number is legal for their position.
+1. Determines whether the player's current jersey number is within an acceptable range for their position.
-2. Keeps legal numbers whenever possible.
-3. Assigns a preferred jersey number if a change is needed.
+2. Assigns a preferred jersey number if a change is needed.
-4. Falls back to secondary ranges if preferred numbers are unavailable.
+3. Falls back to an emergency number if preferred numbers are unavailable.
-5. Resolves duplicate jersey numbers automatically.
+4. Resolves duplicate jersey numbers automatically.
-6. Saves the updated Dynasty file.
+5. Saves the updated Dynasty file.

 ---